- Distance from Denver: 65 miles

 Where to Stay

 The best upscale hotel in Old Town Fort Collins is the Armstrong Hotel (rooms from $109/night).
-A historic landmark hotel dating back to 1923, the Armstrong was lovingly renovated in 2004, maintaining much of its vintage charm but with all the modern conveniences.
-Choose from 45 unique rooms and suites, some modern, some antique-styled.
+A historic landmark hotel dating back to 1923, the Armstrong still maintains much of its vintage charm but with all the modern conveniences.
+Choose from forty-five unique rooms and suites, some modern, some antique-styled.

 For a deluxe bed-and-breakfast experience, choose Edwards House B&B (rooms from $150/night), located on a residential street three blocks from Old Town.
-The 100 year-old Victorian Inn is comprised of eight elegant rooms with period décor like claw-foot tubs and writing desks, a classy parlor, a dining room (that serves to-die for breakfasts), and four comfy porches.
+The more than 100-year-old Victorian Inn comprises eight elegant rooms with period décor like claw-foot tubs and writing desks, a classy parlor, a dining room (that serves to-die-for breakfasts), and four comfy porches.

 When to Go

 Fort Collins is a year-round destination with summer as its most popular season thanks to an abundance of white water rafting, biking, and hiking locales.
 During the last weekend in June, the city hosts the annual Colorado Brewers Festival, the oldest annual brewfest in Colorado, featuring local beer, food, and music in Old Town.
 This is an ideal time to visit, but book your hotel in advance because they do fill.
 Avoid the Back to School Weekend for Colorado State University in late August, when FoCo is overrun with college students getting their last hurrahs before the semester starts.

 How to Get There

 By car (from Denver): Fort Collins is an hour by car from Denver.
 Take I-25 North to Fort Collins.